 - SECTION 5: Lang Chanh→Hanoi (via Mu & May waterfalls): 190km

 ABOUT THIS ROUTE:

 I’ve written this guide in 5 sections going anticlockwise on the loop (although you can ride it in ether direction).
 The Limestone Loop is actually a figure of ‘8’, starting and ending in Hanoi, going via Mai Chau, Pu Luong, the ‘Lao Loop’, and the Ho Chi Minh Road.
-As a complete loop (well, figure of ‘8’) it is a very rewarding ride, but you can also choose to ride just a couple of sections of it.
-The total distance is 700km, but I’ve included a few side routes too (marked in red).
-Each section of the guide below contains a description of the ride plus my recommendations for food, drink and accommodation along the way, all of which are marked on my complete route map.
-To really get the best out of the Limestone Loop, spend 5-7 days riding it, but for those with less time, 3 days is adequate.
-In general, there are gas stations at fairly regular intervals, apart from the Lao Loop (section 3).
+As a complete loop it’s a very rewarding ride, but you can also choose to ride just a couple of sections of it.
+The total distance is 700-800km, including a few optional side routes that I’ve marked in red.
+Each section of the guide below contains a description of the ride plus my recommendations for food, drink and accommodation along the way, all of which are marked on my annotated route map.
+To really make the most of the Limestone Loop, spend 5-7 days riding it, but for those with less time, 3 days is adequate.
+In general, there are gas stations at fairly regular intervals, apart from the Lao Loop (Section 3).
 There are some rough road conditions on the main route and on the side routes, but I have marked them as best I can on my map.
 The best weather conditions are usually spring (April, May) and early autumn (September, October).
 Bear in mind that the winter months (December-February) can be surprisingly cold and grey.

 The Limestone Loop: Mai Chau-Pu Luong-the Lao Border | 700km